chipjarred/Async/README.md

 ### DispatchQueue extension

-`async` and `sync` methods have been added to `DispatchQueue` to corespond to their global versions, but allow you get the `Future` returning behavior on the queue of your choice instead of the default global concurrent queue.
+`async` and `sync` methods have been added to `DispatchQueue` to corespond to their global versions, but you get the `Future` returning behavior on the queue of your choice instead of the default global concurrent queue.

 ### Mutex